denniswong12/mars-rover-challenge/README.md

 1. If user doesn’t add obstacles, there are no rocks/aliens/etc on the Plateau stopping the rover to move.
 2. Assume user input the number of Mars rovers.
 3. All instructions can be successfully transmitted to the rover.
+4. For Triangle Plateau, assume the base lying on X - axis.
-4. Every turn / move can be carried out successfully, with the following limitations:
+5. Every turn / move can be carried out successfully, with the following limitations:
     i.
 Rovers will not be able to move out of the boundaries of the Plateau. ii.
 The remaining instructions will be ignored after the rover is trying to move out of the boundaries of the Plateau. iii.
 Two or more rovers cannot stop/passing by the same location(i.e. same X and Y coordinates).